 Whether you have a serious compulsive buying problem or simply need to rein in your spending, here are seven ways to help kick the shopping habit.

 For those who like extremes, try quitting cold turkey.
 Go on a spending fast.

-A spending fast challenges you to stop all discretionary spending for a period of time, whether that is a day, a week or more.
-It could be that you promise to never go shopping on the weekends.
-Or maybe you overspent in December for the holidays, so you decide not to shop all of January.
+A spending fast challenges you to stop all discretionary spending for a period of time — whether that is a day, a week or more.
+It could be that you pledge never to go shopping on the weekends.
+Or, maybe you get ambitious and decide not to spend at all for a month.

 Some people have even made a point of going an entire year without shopping.

 A spending fast doesn’t stop you from paying for basic needs.
 Instead, it means you don’t buy anything that isn’t an absolute necessity — and I’m telling you, that gourmet chocolate bar is no more a necessity than a Coach bag.